-Howard attended UCLA and UCLA Law School.
-During law school, he was an intern at the Equal Employment Opportunity Commission and a Ford Foundation Fellow at the Center for Law and Social Policy in Washington, D.C., the country’s first public interest law firm.
-After law school, he returned to Washington, D.C., where he worked first in the Ralph Nader organization and then served as a Legislative Assistant in the United States Congress to the Hon.
+As a student at UCLA Law School, Howard was an intern at the Equal Employment Opportunity Commission and a Ford Foundation Fellow at the Center for Law and Social Policy in Washington, D.C., the country’s first public interest law firm.
+After law school, he returned to Washington, D.C., where he worked first in the Ralph Nader organization and then served as a legislative assistant in the United States Congress to the Hon.
 James Corman (Van Nuys).

-Howard returned to Los Angeles, where he spent 5 years working for a union-side labor firm.
-During that time, he was one of the lawyers who represented a class of women in a landmark sex discrimination case in the United States Supreme Court, Manhart v.
+Relocating to Los Angeles, Howard joined a union-side labor firm and represented a class of women in a landmark sex discrimination case in the United States Supreme Court, Manhart v.
 City of Los Angeles, Dept. of Water & Power, 435 U.S. 702 (1978).
-The Court in that case held that the Department of Water & Power violated Title VII of the Civil Rights Act by requiring female employees to contribute more to its pension plan than male employees, even though females as a class live longer than males as a class.
 The Manhart case was recently featured in a book titled Because of Sex: One Law, Ten Cases, and Fifty Years That Changed American Women’s Lives at Work as one of the ten cases decided by the United States Supreme Court that most affected women’s lives in the workplace.

 Howard formed his own boutique employer and management-side law firm in 1980, where he practiced until joining Blank Rome in 2010.